-Everyone wants the happy relationship, nobody wants to accept an imperfect person who makes them feel joyous, indifferent, angry, resentful, turned on and content all at once.
+Everyone wants a happy relationship, but nobody wants to accept an imperfect person who makes them feel joyous, indifferent, angry, resentful, turned on, and content all at once.

-Everyone wants more money, nobody wants to put in the long, tired hours that building second, third and fourth streams of income require, because your salary alone probably won’t make you very wealthy.
+Everyone wants more money, nobody wants to put in the long, tiring hours that building second, third and fourth streams of income require, because your salary alone probably won’t make you very wealthy.

 Everyone wants to be their own boss, nobody wants to take the risk of starting the business.
 Everyone wants to travel, nobody wants to do the work it takes to be able to afford it.
 Everyone wants to be physically healthy, nobody wants to give up their vices.

 The thing is that we all want to have exceptional lives.